-With exactly 6 months until admissions tests on the 30th of October 2019, what should you be doing to make sure you nail that test and get your dream offer?
+With less than 6 months until admissions tests in November, what should you be doing to make sure you nail that test and get your dream offer?

 In this post, we’ll go through what should be your timeline of events from 6 months out until the night before.
 Follow it closely and get the mark you deserve!